 Following what you were just saying, I think the biggest lesson we learned -- and I think it's true for anybody trying to embark in this -- is an intelligent enterprise is too big of a transformation to actually do alone and to do entirely internal.
 It's one of those things where it just takes too much time, so you have to partner.
 For us, this is our entire business and it took us four years to build an underlying multi-modal platform that could extend across our company's sets of use cases.
 Because you also don't want to digitally transform or intelligently transform in just a narrow set of slivers.
 The whole idea is to do it across the stack both horizontally and vertically.

 Most teams in the world are not well-equipped to actually make that transition.
 It's a set of expertise that not everybody has, and it's also a set of priorities that the organization doesn't necessarily have.
 If you are not an AI service or product company, that's not your core business.
 Therefore, there's naturally going to be more resistance -- whether it's intentional or not.
 You're not going to have the same kind of support ecosystem.
 But if you partner up with a company whose sole job is to do that and has already spent multiple years on that, you can jumpstart that process, saving -- in some organizations -- hundreds of millions of dollars and at least a few years' worth of development.

 Michael Woods, vice president of information technology at CDM Smith, on the wisdom of a multi-cloud strategy:

 I think number one would be diversification.
 Having a centralized cloud -- if you want to call it that -- or a single data center or trying to do everything and put all your eggs in one basket is probably the worst thing you can do.
-By giving yourself access to as many different cloud systems as you can and diversifying, you're able to access things the minute that something new comes around.
-You've got new companies like Entefy and MicroStrategy that provide new services.
+By giving yourself access to as many different cloud systems as you can and diversifying, you're able to access things the minute that something comes around.
+You've got companies like Entefy and MicroStrategy that provide services.
 If you can't tap into those immediately you're going to lose out.